-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice offered extended hours on a Monday evening and the practice carried out daily telephone consultations. - The practice was signed up to the local HUB that offered GP appointments on weekends.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice opened once a week on a Saturday for working patients who were unable to attend the practice during the week. - The practice increased the number of telephone consultations and changed the times they were available to meet patients requirements.